Five steps to choosing the perfect school

 - School size: Are you searching for a small or large school?

-- Program duration: Are you looking for a school with an elementary and a high school program, where your child can stay for many years?
+- Program duration: Are you looking for a school with a preschool, elementary, middle, and high school program, where your child can stay for many years?

 - The importance of extracurricular activities.